 Social media affect our society in many ways: addiction, democracy, the decline of journalism, privacy, surveillance, and effects on friendships. (more...)

 Whistleblowing might be wrong because it violates one’s obligations to one’s friends, relatives, co-workers or superiors. (more...)

 The Memories of Our Experiences

 Economist Daniel Kahneman studied the effects of memory on our perception of past experiences.
 He distinguishes experienced from remembered happiness. (more...)

 Four moral theories and their views

-Eating small quantities of meat that was grown organically in a sustainable way might be morally justifiable.
-Utilitarianism would consider both animal suffering in the process of meat production and the environmental impact of animal farming.
-Most ethics theories would agree that large-scale animal farming as it is practiced today is morally wrong. (more...)
+Eating small quantities of meat that was grown in a sustainable way might be morally justifiable, while large-scale animal farming is probably morally wrong. (more...)